 Selected Recent Book Chapters

 Harthorn, BH, T. Satterfield, N Pidgeon.
-Under review (2019).
+In Press (2020).
 Nanotoxicology and risk perception among public and elite groups.
 In Nanotoxicology, ed.
 J. Lead, ch.
 8. Springer.

 Barbara Herr Harthorn, Terre Satterfield, Nick Pidgeon Pidgeon, N, Thomas, M, Partridge, T, Evensen, D, Harthorn, BH.
 (2017).
 Hydraulic Fracturing: Is It a New Energy Transition?
 In Risk Conundrums: Solving Unsolvable Problems, Kasperson Roger, Ed.,